“Stem cells are special human cells that can develop into many different types of cells, from muscle cells to brain cells.”

 Stem cells can also treat diseases such as Parkinson’s disease and Alzheimer’s.
 These can help to replenish the damaged brain cells.
 The researchers have tried to differentiate embryonic stem cells into these type of cells.
 Therefore, it is possible to treat the diseases.

 Blood Disease Treatment

 The adult hematopoietic stem cells are used to treat cancers, sickle cell anaemia, and other immunodeficiency diseases.
 These stem cells can be used to produce red blood cells and white blood cells in the body.

 Sources of Stem Cells

-Now the question is, from where these stem cells come from?
-Stem Cells are formed at different times and come from different parts of the body.
-Adult stem cells can be found in specific tissues in human body.
-Matured Cells are specialized to conduct various functions.
+Stem Cells originate from different parts of the body.
+Adult stem cells can be found in specific tissues in the human body.
+Matured cells are specialized to conduct various functions.
 Generally, these cells can develop the kind of cells found in tissues where they reside.

-Embryo Stem Cells are derived from 5-day old blastocysts that are precursors to embryos and are pluripotent in nature.
-These cells can develop any type of cells and tissues in the body.
+Embryonic Stem Cells are derived from 5-day old blastocysts that develop into embryos and are pluripotent in nature.
+These cells can develop any type of cell and tissue in the body.
 These cells have the potential to regenerate all the cells and tissues that have been lost because of any kind of injury or disease.

 To know more about stem cells, its types, applications and sources, keep visiting BYJU’S website.